coder/coder/docs/cli/templates_create.md

 | Default | <code>.</code> |

 Specify the directory to create from, use '-' to read tar from stdin.

+### --parameter-file

+Specify a file path with parameter values.

+### --provisioner-tag

+Specify a set of tags to target provisioner daemons.

+### --variable

+Specify a set of values for Terraform-managed variables.

+### --variables-file

+Specify a file path with values for Terraform-managed variables.

 ### --yes, -y